Azure Disk Encryption troubleshooting guide

 - Data drives are recursively mounted under the /mnt/ directory, or each other (for example, /mnt/data1, /mnt/data2, /data3 + /data3/data4).

-Unable to encrypt
+Unable to encrypt Linux disks

 In some cases, the Linux disk encryption appears to be stuck at "OS disk encryption started" and SSH is disabled.
 The encryption process can take between 3-16 hours to finish on a stock gallery image.
 If multi-terabyte-sized data disks are added, the process might take days.

 The Linux OS disk encryption sequence unmounts the OS drive temporarily.
 It then performs block-by-block encryption of the entire OS disk, before it remounts it in its encrypted state.
-Unlike Azure Disk Encryption on Windows, Linux Disk Encryption does not allow for concurrent use of the VM while the encryption is in progress.
+Unlike Azure Disk Encryption on Windows, Linux Disk Encryption doesn't allow for concurrent use of the VM while the encryption is in progress.
 The performance characteristics of the VM can make a significant difference in the time required to complete encryption.
 These characteristics include the size of the disk and whether the storage account is standard or premium (SSD) storage.

-To check the encryption status, poll the ProgressMessage field returned from the Get-AzureRmVmDiskEncryptionStatus command.
+To check the encryption status, poll the ProgressMessage field returned from the Get-AzVmDiskEncryptionStatus command.
 While the OS drive is being encrypted, the VM enters a servicing state, and disables SSH to prevent any disruption to the ongoing process.
 The EncryptionInProgress message reports for the majority of the time while the encryption is in progress.
 Several hours later, a VMRestartPending message prompts you to restart the VM.
 For example:

-After you are prompted to reboot the VM, and after the VM restarts, you must wait 2-3 minutes for the reboot and for the final steps to be performed on the target.
+After you're prompted to reboot the VM, and after the VM restarts, you must wait 2-3 minutes for the reboot and for the final steps to be performed on the target.
 The status message changes when the encryption is finally complete.
 After this message is available, the encrypted OS drive is expected to be ready for use and the VM is ready to be used again.

 In the following cases, we recommend that you restore the VM back to the snapshot or backup taken immediately before encryption: